kubetail-org/loadjs/README.md

  * Safari
  * Chrome

-Note: LoadJS treats empty CSS files as load failures in IE (to get around lack of support for onerror events on `<link>` tags)
+Note: LoadJS treats empty CSS files as load failures in IE9-11 and uses `rel="preload"` to load CSS files in Edge (to get around lack of support for onerror events on `<link rel="stylesheet">` tags)

 ## Documentation